ngandrass/moodle-local_archiving/docs/setup/install/index.md

 # Installation

-!!! warning "Work in Progress (WIP)"
-    This section is still under active development.
-Information and specifications can still be changed in the future.

-This section provides instructions on how to install the archiving core and additional sub-plugins, according to your needs.
+This section provides instructions on how to install the archiving core and additional sub-plugins.
 If you encounter any issues during the installation process, please open a bug report or ask a question in the issue tracker over on GitHub.

 [:simple-github: Issue Tracker](https://github.com/ngandrass/moodle-local_archiving/issues){ .md-button }